Hydrology Section: Now Accepting Honor Nominations

 Who can submit a nomination for these awards?

 Anyone can be a nominator.
 While this has always been the case, there continues to be some confusion in this regard.
 All are encouraged to nominate a deserving candidate.
 I emphasize that this is regardless of rank, age, country of origin or any other possible factor.

-If our hopes are realized, 2018 will see many more nomination submission.
-However, a compelling nomination will be necessary to make it to the next round.
+A compelling nomination will be necessary to make it to the next round.
 Below are snippets of very useful material from AGU on how to craft a compelling nomination letter: